devonorourke/guano/Perlut/Perlut_workflow.md

 gzip -d *.gz
 ```

-> In addition, a `filt_fq` directory was created prior to executing the command, and the script was designed to dump the output files into that directory.
+> In addition, an `illumina` directory was created prior to executing the command, and the script was designed to dump the output files into that directory.
 The entire script was submitted using our SLURM job submission software; pertinent information regarding the amptk-specific arguments were as follows:

 ```
 amptk illumina \